PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_2/README.md

 The results of the sieve run are written to a sequential file called OUTPUT on the first disk (unit 8).
 It consists of two lines:
 - A line indicating if the prime count is valid: `VALID Y` or `VALID N`
-- A line reporting the runtime of the sieve, in the shape of a 6-digit hexadecimal count of software clock ticks (each 1/60th of a second): `TIME 0Xnnnnnn`
+- A line reporting the runtime of the sieve, in the shape of a count of software clock ticks (each 1/60th of a second): `TIME nnnn`

 The parse script provided in the solution checks the prime count validity and, if valid, converts the software clock tick count to a number of seconds.